faadias/ezdb/README.md

 	    database = db;
 	});

-As you can see, this step is incremental: you dot not have to repeat the old structure, just the changes.
-Do not worry if you do specify some part of the old strucutre again because they will just be ignored.
+As you can see, this step is incremental: you do not have to repeat the old structure, just the changes.
+Do not worry if you do specify some part of the old structure again because they will just be ignored.

 In our example, we created a new index for table "person", removed its index called "age" and dropped the table "email".
 These, I believe, are all the changes that can be made.
 Of course, if you need a new table, just add it there.